 Chemical burns of the esophagus with acids and bases

 The contact of the mucosa with acids and bases leads to deep necroses, from which inflammations can reactively develop, possibly causing a shock in the patient.
 Thus, sufficient volume has to be substituted.
 Also, the esophagus can perforate, which carries the risk of mediastinitis.
 The differentiation between alkaline and acidic chemical burns occurs with the help of litmus stripes.

 Chemical burns are classified according to the degree of severity.
-A 3rd-degree burn makes the resection of parts of the esophagus necessary because, if all wall layers are completely destroyed, there is always the risk of perforation with all of its sequelae.
+The third-degree burn makes the resection of parts of the esophagus necessary because, if all wall layers are destroyed, there is always the risk of perforation with all of its sequelae.

 Classification of the severity of chemical burns in 4 stages

 - Degree 1: reddening and formation of edema

 - Degree 2: mucus ulcers with fibrin plaques

 - Degree 3: deep necroses

 - Degree 4: perforation

 Boerhaave’s syndrome refers to the spontaneous rupture of the esophagus after an acute strain through pressure (severe vomiting or choking), which involves the possible complication of a mediastinitis with generalized sepsis.
 Treatment consists of endoscopic fibrin sealing or temporary endoprosthetic treatment of the defect, abrosia, and the administration of antibiotics.